 Visas are also available for foreigners, who intend to study at a high school or university.
 Students need to prove that they have been accepted at a local school or university and that they have sufficient financial means to support themselves.
 In general students are not allowed to work while they attend school.
 Student visas are usually granted for one year, but can be extended.

 Most South American countries allow foreigners to buy property, but this does not automatically qualify you for a residency visa.
 In some countries, owning property qualifies you for a residency visa, whereas in other countries you actually have to make a business investment to qualify.
 In order to get a temporary residency visa as an investor, you need to go through a lengthy application process, and you will probably need a lawyer to help you.
 Most South American countries are stable democracies that abide by the rule of law.
 Unless you buy a piece of rain forest claimed by a native tribe, your investment should be secure.
 Each country has its own requirements for investments that qualify you to apply for a residency permit.
-Argentina requires a business investment of 100,000 pesos (about US$ 34,000).
+Argentina requires a business investment of 100,000 pesos (about US$34,000).
 Ecuador issues an investor visa, if you invest at least US$ 25,000 locally.
 What makes Ecuador attractive is the fact that the U.S. dollar is the country’s legal currency.
 This eliminates exchange rate fluctuations, which, in these times of a weak dollar, can be a significant advantage.
 Brazil’s currency, the real, for example, has gained strength over the past four years, while the dollar has weakened.
-In 2004 the exchange rate was 3 reals for every US dollar, whereas today in 2008 it is 1.6 reals for every US dollar--a significant drop in purchasing power for many foreigners.
+In 2004 the exchange rate was 3 reals for every US dollar, whereas today it is 1.6 reals for every US dollar—a significant drop in purchasing power for many foreigners.

 If you like a particular South American country but do not have the financial means or legal status for a residency visa, you could still legally stay there as a tourist between three and six months every year.
 In Brazil, for example, you are entitled to stay as a tourist for 180 days out of any given 365 day period (not calendar year).
 So if you stay from July through December (about 180 days or six month) you are not allowed to stay into the new calendar year.